15 Apps to Fix Blurry Photos

 Whitagram is another one of my favourite apps that I use on iOS.
 This free app offers a comprehensive range of editing and creative tools.

-There’s a paid version that unlocks an extension of existing features such as stickers that you can overlay on your images.
+There’s a paid version that unlocks an extension of existing features such as stickers that you can overlay or superimpose pictures on your photos.

 I especially like Whitagram as I can edit my photos on the go and then apply borders before posting to my social media.
 I often apply a white border to make my photos stand out on Instagram.